gollobc/Portfolio/README.md

 ## User Stories
 <ul>
-    <li>As an employer, I want to gauge how well a candidate applies their knowledge to program development, so that I know how well they will fit the position.</li>
+    <li>As an employer, I want to gauge how well a candidate applies their knowledge to program development, so that I know how well they will fit a position.</li>
     <li>As a friend, I want to see the progress that my friend has made, so that I know how much they have learned and can see how they have improved.</li>
 </ul>